Heatblur-Simulations/f-4e-manual/src/emergency_procedures/overwiew.md

 See the [Definitions](../intro/definitions.md) for an explanation of the symbology used.

 ![real_life_crew_with_manual](../img/reading_1.jpg)
+*Captain (CPT) Drew Nelson, F-4E Phantom II aircraft pilot, and Lieutenant (LT) Steven Skinner, weapons officer, both of the 336th Tactical Fighter Squadron, checks maintenance log on thier aircraft during Exercise AMALGAM CHIEF'88.
+The exercise is a test of the Air Force's ability to intercept enemy missiles and aircraft in the event of an attack on the continental United States*

 > 💡 This section contains only the most important emergency procedures.